What Does It Mean to Be Process Driven?

 - Build an accessible central database to store your process documentation.

-- Ensure that everybody understands the value of being process driven organisation.
+- Ensure that everybody understands the value of being process driven organization.

 - Create a culture of teamwork and transparency to avoid creating silos of knowledge.